cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 For example, a batting average of **0.30499838240051763** becomes **"batting_avg_305"**.

-A common example of this is T-shirt sizes - "S", "M", "L", "XL".
+A common example of this is **T-shirt sizes** - "S", "M", "L", "XL".

 See [Binning in Azure Machine Learning](https://learn.microsoft.com/en-us/azure/machine-learning/component-reference/group-data-into-bins?view=azureml-api-2)

-### Machine Learning "Features" vs Text Words
+### Sidebar: Machine Learning "Features" vs Text Words

-Since OpenAI embeddings calculation is based on **text**, the binned-text approach is used.
+Since OpenAI embeddings calculation is based on **text**, the binned-text approach is used here.

 ---

 ## Step 2: Vectorization

-The code required to do this is quite simple.
+The code required to do this is quite simple, thanks to the OpenAI SDK.

 #### requirements.txt